Serj-Sxhx/Vaults/01 Body of Work/My account of Understanding.md

 Understanding is a complex cognitive process that allows individuals to comprehend, analyze, and apply information in diverse situations.

 This essay presents my account of Understanding, which comprises of three aspects of understanding which constrain and afford each-other: Interpretation, Inference, and Convergence.
-By examining each aspect, we aim to offer educators a framwork for thinking about strategies to support a learner to deepen their understanding of any topic.
+By examining each aspect, we aim to offer educators a framework for thinking about strategies to support a learner to deepen their understanding of any topic.

 My fear after speaking to many secondary public and private school teachers who’s performance, guarantee of income and feeding their families is measured by their ability to get as many students high grades on standardised tests, is this: A large percentage of our teachers cant’s give me a clear account of what it means to understand something and substitute cultivating it for delivering on exams results.
 Without a clear account of what understanding is and how to increase or deepen it, it will be hard to know how to support a learner’s development and thus lead our society astray with misguided citizens who don’t know how to know.